 Do I Need to File an Insurance Claim?

 With a HMO, you do not have to file a claim – the providers in the HMO network file a claim for payment – you are not charged by your provider.

 With a PPO plan, if you receive services from a network provider, you usually do not need to file a claim.
 However, if you go out of network for services, you may have to pay the provider the entire bill, then file a claim with the PPO to get reimbursed.
 In addition, you are responsible for any part of the doctor’s bill not covered by the PPO.

-With a HMO, you are not covered for any out-of-network services.
-(There may be exceptions for certain types of care that may be unavailable from a network provider).
+With an HMO, you are not covered for any out-of-network services (there may be exceptions for certain types of care that may be unavailable from a network provider).

 Under a PPO plan, if you receive services outside the PPO network, you must pay the provider and then submit a claim to get reimbursed by the PPO.